NormanTUD/smartlocate/README.md

 # Database

 The results of image indexing are stored in the SQLite database `~/.ailocate_db`.
-This database contains information about detected objects and their positions in the images.
+This database contains information about detected objects in the images.
 The index must be re-run whenever new images are added or changes are made.

 # Requirements